dylanhjiang/MovieFactorsCorrelation/README.md

 ## Findings

 The results of a correlation test reveals that there is a high correlative relationship between budget and gross revenue as well as votes and gross revenue with correlation coefficients of **0.74** and **0.61** respectively.
 In contrast, the coefficient between score and year, runtime and year, and score and budget all fell below the **0.1** mark.
-The only result that seemed the most suprising to me was the low correlative relatioship between score and budget which I had initially assumed would result in a significantly higher coefficient than it actually did.
+The only result that seemed the most suprising to me was the low correlative relationship between score and budget which I had initially assumed would result in a significantly higher coefficient than it actually did.

 This indicates that despite high film budgets correlating to higher gross revenue, a high budget does not have the same positive relationship for a film's IMDb score.
 ___________________________________________________